Kanchenjunga BC to Tumlingtar GHT

 Details

-This is a 26 day trek following a section of The Great Himalaya Trail ("GHT") in Nepal.
+This is a 21-day trek following a section of The Great Himalaya Trail ("GHT") in Nepal.
 We trek from Kanchenjunga Base Camp crossing over Lumba Sumba pass at 5,160m to Tumlingtar.

-This is the shorter Kanchenjunga GHT trek that leaves the 37-day Kanchenjunga BC to Makalu BC GHT after crossing the Lumba Sunba pass into the Arun Valley.
+This is the shorter Kanchenjunga GHT trek that leaves the 34-day Kanchenjunga BC to Makalu BC GHT after crossing the Lumba Sunba pass into the Arun Valley.
 Kanchenjunga GHT is probably the most difficult in our portfolio.
 We have included the Kanchenjunga Base Camp to Makalu Base Camp GHT trek as one of the "Big 3" in our Blog article called What Is The Best Trek In The Himalayas?
 We have organised Kanchenjuga GHT trek two times with groups and also we have done two reconnaissance treks so we know the trail pretty well by now.
-I suggest you read our Trip Reports to find out how our groups got along in 2023 and 2013.
+You can read our Trip Reports to find out how our groups got along in 2024, 2023, and 2013.

 Kanchenjunga GHT trek is along Section 1 of The Great Himalaya Trail.
 This mountain journey starts by trekking to the Base Camp of the third-highest mountain in the world.
 Mount Kanchenjunga, sometimes spelled as Mount Kangchenjunga, is at a height of 8,586m.
 This mountain is only a few hundred metres shorter than Mount Everest.
 From our high camp at Lhonak, we hike to Pangpema to see the vast North Face of Kangchenjunga.